Kenzo-Wada/thanks-stars/README.md

 | Deno                 | `deno.json` / `deno.jsonc`          | [`src/ecosystems/deno.rs`](src/ecosystems/deno.rs)     |
 | JSR                  | `jsr.json`                          | [`src/ecosystems/jsr.rs`](src/ecosystems/jsr.rs)       |

+Looking for support for a different ecosystem?
+[Open an ecosystem support request](https://github.com/Kenzo-Wada/thanks-stars/issues/new?template=ecosystem_support_request.md) and tell us about the manifest and lockfiles we should detect.

 ## 🚀 Installation

 Choose the installation method that best fits your environment: